 - The use of a money belt is a very good option to keep your financial items and passport safe.

 - Carry photocopies of your passport or have a copy of it in your email account.

 - If you are in a situation where a hotel or hire company have performed a temporary transaction on your account, be aware that this will affect the balance until it is reversed.

 - Register with the Department of Foreign Affairs and Trade so that you can be contacted in case of emergency.

 - Take contact details for your bank, your bank account numbers, phone numbers for lost and stolen cards.
 Back these up with a copy of all the number you may need in your email account.

 Travel with care and travel safe.

-If you are travelling abroad then the ANZ Frequent Flyer Credit Card is great card make purchases with because your ANZ Frequent Flyer Visa credit card gives you access to 29 million locations worldwide.
-This means even purchases you make while travelling overseas count towards earning Qantas Frequent Flyer points.
-Earn 1 point for every $1 spent on your ANZ AMEX card and 0.5 point for every $1 spent on your Visa.
+The ANZ Frequent Flyer Credit Card is a credit card to consider when travelling abroad because this gives you access to over 29 million locations worldwide.
+Even the purchases you make while travelling overseas count towards earning Qantas Frequent Flyer points.

 - 19.99% p.a. on purchases

 - Cash advance rate of 21.49% p.a.